 - 1. Highly reflective materials, including white or off white metal colours should be minimised.
 In this regard, the roof material(s) to be used shall not be reflective. - 2.
 Courtyard and screen walls should generally be in the same material as the building facades. - 3.
 The development is to incorporate a variety of external finishes in terms of both colour and type of material used.
-The external finishes of the development are to be: - made from durable high quality, low maintenance materials; - compatible with the overall design and form of the development; - selected for all built forms to ensure the entire development presents a homogeneous form; - considered for their ability to provide visual relief in large wall surfaces and elevations; and - selected to ensure the development complements the surrounding environment while reducing the temptation to vandalism and graffiti.
+The external finishes of the development are to be: - made from durable high quality, low maintenance materials; - · compatible with the overall design and form of the development; - selected for all built forms to ensure the entire development presents a homogeneous form;

+- considered for their ability to provide visual relief in large wall surfaces and elevations; and - selected to ensure the development complements the surrounding environment while reducing the temptation to vandalism and graffiti. - 4.
+The elevations of buildings which have a direct interface with residential development shall be finished in colours that are consistent with the landscaped mound so as to reduce their visual impact.